 Lamar State College Orange is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award the associate of arts, an associate of science, an associate of applied science degrees, and certificates of completion.
+Lamar State College Orange also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Lamar State College Orange may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org).

 A board of nine regents, appointed by the governor and approved by the state senate for terms of six years, governs the Texas State University System (TSUS).
 The Board of Regents, in turn, delegates the operational authority to the Chancellor and the presidents, campus administrative officers, and faculty of each component institution.

 TSUS Board of Regents

 - Dionicio (Don) Florez, Regent El Paso

 - Stephen Lee, Regent Beaumont